-119 Growth performance
+Growth performance

-120 There were no clinical lesions and/or signs of disease associated with Se deficiency or toxicity in all pigs 121 fed the dietary treatments throughout the study.
-According to the NRC, the requirement of dietary Se for pig is 122 0.15 to 0.30 ppm [17], and the FDA suggests that the dietary Se content in swine feed should not exceed 0.30 ppm 123 [21].
-In this study, analyzed dietary Se content in the dietary treatments were as follows: 1) CON: 0.081 ppm, 2) 124 ISe3: 0.464 ppm, 3) ISe5: 0.623 ppm, 4) OSe3: 0.458 ppm, and 5) OSe5: 0.628 ppm.
-The effects of dietary Se 125 sources and levels on the growth performance of growing-finishing pigs are shown in Table 2.
-Pigs fed OSe tended 126 to have increase (p < 0.10) G:F in the grower phase compared with those fed ISe.
-However, there were no 127 differences in the growth performance during the finisher and overall phase among dietary treatments.
-Most 128 previous studies have shown that different sources and levels of dietary Se did not affect the growth performance 129 of pigs [6,13,22,23].
-However, some previous studies have reported that dietary OSe improved the growth 130 performance of pigs compared with dietary ISe or non-Se fortified diet [8,14,24].
-Although the results of improved 131 G:F in the OSe group compared with the ISe group cannot be easily explained, the antioxidant capacity of dietary 132 Se [2,3] or its interaction with reproductive hormones [2,24,25] is assumed to be direct or indirect effects due to 133 the higher bioavailability of dietary OSe than dietary ISe.
+There were no clinical lesions and/or signs of disease associated with Se deficiency or toxicity in all pigs fed the dietary treatments throughout the study.
+According to the National Research Council, the requirement of dietary Se for pig is 0.15 to 0.30 ppm [17], and the Food and Drug Administration suggests that the dietary Se content in swine feed should not exceed 0.30 ppm [21].
+In this study, analyzed dietary Se content in the dietary treatments were as follows: 0.081 (CON), 0.464 (ISe3), 0.623 (ISe5), 0.458 (OSe3), and 0.628 ppm (OSe5).
+The effects of dietary Se sources and levels on the growth performance of growing-finishing pigs are shown in Table 2.
+Pigs fed OSe tended to have increase (p < 0.10) G:F in the grower phase compared with those fed ISe.
+However,